idfyed/sample-node-app/README.md

 ## Running in Docker
 If you prefer, you can build a docker image of the application and run it in a docker host.
 In that case it will not be necessary to install node.js and npm and you will not start the application in you local host.
-### Build the image
+### Build the Image using docker
 Issue the command `docker build -t diglias-sample-app .` in the root directory of the repository.
 This will build a image in your docker host named `diglias-sample-app`.
 ### Run the Image
 The application can be started in the docker host using the command `docker run -p 3000 --name=diglias diglias-sample-app`.
 This will start a container named `diglias` and expose the application on port 3000 of the docker host.
+### Build and Run with Docker compose
+If you have `docker-compose` available you can build and run in one command.
+Chnage to the root of the repository and issue `docker-compose up`.

 To access the application point your browser to `https://[IP OF DOCKER HOST]:3000`.
 You can find out the IP of the docker host using `docker-machine ip`.
 ## Application structure
 The application in it self if a fairly straight forward web application based on the [Express](http://expressjs.com) web application framework.
 The [Jade](http://jade-lang.com) templating system to render html.
 From a Diglias integration point of view there are really three source files that is of interest: